trueos/pcbsd/src-qt5/docs/support.rst

 repository, run :command:`git pull` within the :file:`pcbsd` directory.

 PC-BSD® graphical applications use Qt version 5 and their source is located in :file:`pcbsd/src-qt5/`.
-In order to compile the applications in this directory, install the "pcbsd-toolchain" package using :ref:`AppCafe®`; when searching for this package, check the box to "Search all available PBI and packages".
+In order to compile the applications in this directory, install the "PC-BSD Build Toolchain" PBI using :ref:`AppCafe®`.
 To instead install this PBI from the command line, type :command:`pkg install pcbsd-toolchain`.

 Most of the PC-BSD® source code is divided into two sub-categories:

 * :file:`src-sh/` contains shell and C programs which do not include GUIs.
-These are the command line utilities used in TrueOS® and PC-BSD® and which are installed by the FreeBSD sysutils/pcbsd-utils port.
+These are the command line utilities used in TrueOS® and PC-BSD®.

-* :file:`src-qt5/` contains the Qt5-based GUIs seen in PC-BSD® and which are installed by the FreeBSD sysutils/pcbsd-utils-qt5 port
+* :file:`src-qt5/` contains the Qt5-based GUIs seen in PC-BSD®.

 To compile the command line utilities::